AthenZ/k8s-athenz-webhook/README.md

 5. Check if the user is allowed the action through the Athenz policy.

 #### Garm implementation

-Please see the readme example in the [garm](example/garm) directory to see implementation specific details.
+Please see the readme for the garm repo [here](https://github.com/yahoojapan/garm) to see implementation specific details.

 ## Contribute